IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #mfppush-instance}
 {: android}

 All API calls must be called on an instance of `MFPPush`.
-This can be done by creating a class level field such as `private MFPPush push = MFPPush.getInstance();`, and then calling `push.<api-call>` throughout the class.
+You can do the API call by creating a class level field such as `private MFPPush push = MFPPush.getInstance();`, and then calling `push.<api-call>` throughout the class.
 {: android}

 Alternatively you can call `MFPPush.getInstance().<api_call>` for each instance in which you need to access the push API methods.